-The Division of Telecommunications (DivTel) provides telecommunications services to support state agencies and other eligible entities serving the citizens of Florida.
-Chapter 282, Florida Statutes, provides a framework of the primary responsibilities of DivTel as a state telecommunications service provider.
+DST provides both operational and information technology services to customers including: telecommunications, data center, cybersecurity, strategic planning, project oversight, and data management services to support state agencies and other eligible entities serving the citizens of Florida.
+Chapter 282, Florida Statutes, provides a framework of the primary responsibilities of DST.